Trial of Patrick Eugene Prendergast: Testimony by physicians that had observed Prendergast at the state's behest: Dr. Archibald Church, Dr. D. R. Brower, Dr. John H. Slayer, Dr. F. Kiernan

-Dr. D. R. Brower testified that, having twice conducted in-depth medical examinations of Prendergast (which included an examination in which he had Prendergast stropped naked so that he could examine the entire surface of Prendergast's body), he had concluded that Prendergast indeed was insane.
+Dr. Daniel Roberts Brower testified that, having twice conducted in-depth medical examinations of Prendergast (which included an examination in which he had Prendergast stropped naked so that he could examine the entire surface of Prendergast's body), he had concluded that Prendergast indeed was insane.
 His conclusion was that Prendergast was, in specific, suffering from a paranoia causing him to suffer logical delusions of two types: persecutory delusions and self-exaltation.
 Brower offered the professional opinion that while Prendergast might be responsible for most of his actions, he was not responsible for actions related to his delusions.
 Dr. John H. Slayter and Dr. F. Kiernan thereafter testified to the same beliefs and facts that Dr. Brower had.
 Kiernan had years earlier testified as an expert witness in the murder trial of presidential assassin Charles Guiteau.

 The following day, the defense continued their presentation by calling Dr. Richard Dewey as a witness.
 Dewey had previously served as superintendent of the Kankakee Insane Asylum.
 Wade posed a long hypothetical of an individual mirroring Prendergast's profile and how Dewey would diagnose an individual base off of that description.
 Dewey was given a type-written copy of the hypothetical to review, and answered that he would infer that such an individual was insane, specifically suffering paranoia or monomania.
 During cross examination by Trude, however, Dewey answered that Prendergast's acts and speech, Trude extracted answers that were far less favorable to the defense, and undermined the answers Dewey presented in the defense's questioning about Prendergast evidencing insanity and having lacked the knowledge and ability to refrain from killing Harrison.

 The defense posited to the same hypothetical it asked to Dewey to Dr. William Bain (a physician) and Dr. Frank Wail (the Assistant Cook County Physician), both offering similar answers a Bain had given in response to the hypothetical.
 After this, Dr. Church returned to the stand for further testimony, during which he announced that, when also considering evidence beyond his own previous examination of Prendergast alongside Dr. Brower, he would regard Prendergast to be suffering paranoia.
 The defense had wanted to question an additional doctor, Dr. Mayer, but he could not be found.
 They hoped to question him the following day, but his whereabouts were also unable to be found then as well.